 Our Order leads at least one meeting every week, offering lessons and instructions on contemplative spirituality.
 If your parish would like us to offer a lesson series or contemplative classes, please contact us for availability.

-Thursday night meetings in Atlanta, GA which are predominantly attended by members of the Order in accordance with our vow of community and stability, are held at our residence (3559 Cherokee Rd.) with meetings beginning at 7:30 PM.
+Tusday night meetings in Atlanta, GA which are predominantly attended by members of the Order in accordance with our vow of community and stability, are hosted virtually from our residence (5712 Saint Thomas Dr.) with meetings beginning at 8:30 PM.
+For details on joining us virtually, please contact Br.
+Kenneth at email@example.com.

 Thursday night meetings in Houston, TX are led by Br.
 Edward Aidan in the Heights area of Houston